The Church of Jesus Christ of Latter-day Saints in California: Disaster relief and humanitarian aid

 In times of disasters, such as earthquakes, fires, and floods, church members in California have donated countless hours of service, helping communities to recover.

 In 1997, members in San Diego donated some 40-50 tons of food to eight community agencies for the homeless and needy.

 In May 2003, hundreds of Los Angeles-area Muslims and members of the Pasadena California Stake joined in preparing emergency supplies for Iraqi families.
 With conflicts of the war with Iraq completed, a humanitarian aid day was set for May 10, 2003, where hygiene kits for some 10,000 families were completed and added to a $650,000 shipment of medical supplies and blankets donated by the church.

 Moral issues

 Church members in the state have also taken leadership roles in moral issues, such as combating pornography and have cooperated with other congregations of various interfaith endeavors.
 Members have been active in other moral issues including abortion, gambling, drug and alcohol abuse, and marriage.

 County statistics

 List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives: Note: Each county adherent count reflects meetinghouse location of congregation and not by location of residence.
 Census count reflects location of residence which may skew percent of population in locations where adherents reside in a different county as their congregational meetinghouse.

+Stakes

+As of February 2025, California had the following Stakes: